julianpeeters/avro-scala-macro-annotations/README.md

 ```

 #### Please note:
-1) The datafile must be available at compile time.
+1) The datafile(s) must be available at compile time.

 2) The filepath must be a String literal.